 In 2012, the Buckeyes posted a 16-4-2 record en route to a fourth-consecutive NCAA Tournament appearance.
 Ohio State got hot down the stretch, tying a program record with nine-straight wins in October and November which included the Buckeyes’ third Big Ten Tournament championship with a 2-1 victory over Illinois.

-Last year, Ohio State went 10-7-3, making the NCAA Tournament for a fifth-consecutive season.
+Ohio State went 10-7-3 in 2013, making the NCAA Tournament for a fifth-consecutive season.
 Megan Fuller and Nichelle Prince were named second team All-Big Ten while Prince, and Alexis Degler were named to the Big Ten All-Freshman team.

 In 2015, the Buckeyes advanced to their third NCAA Sweet 16 in the last six seasons, tallying a 13-7-3 record, 5-4-2 in conference play.
 Devon Kerr and Sarah Roberts were named to the Big Ten All-Freshman team while Lindsay Agnew garnered All-Big Ten Tournament team laurels.

 Last season, Ohio State once again advanced to the NCAA Tournament, behind quality campaigns from second team All-Big Ten selections Agnew, Prince, Nikki Walts and Morgan Wolcott.
 Agnew went on to earn NSCAA All-Great Lakes Region and CoSIDA second team All-America honors before being selected by the Washington Spirit with the 19th overall pick in the second round of the NWSL Draft.
 In addition, Prince was later selected with the 28th pick in the third round by the Houston Dash.